Cutlery-Drawer/simh/doc/simh_breakpoints.rst

 ``sim_brk_types``
     Initialized by the VM (usually in the CPU reset routine) to a mask of all supported breakpoints;
-    bit 0 (low order bit) corresponds to type "A", bit 1 to type "B", etc.
+    bit 0 (low-order bit) corresponds to type "A", bit 1 to type "B", etc.

 ``sim_brk_dflt``
     Initialized by the VM to the mask for the default breakpoint type.